rudegentleman/passwordGenerator/README.md

-# passwordGenerator
+# Random Password Generator
 This is a simple random password generator that I wrote out of necessity really.
 It's pretty straight forward and I hope it can benefit someone else out there.
+The program takes in four arguments, number of letters, number of words, how many numbers as well as special characters.
+An initial password is generated based on user entry and then from this generated password, a random selection is done to generate a 16byte password which is in essence the final password.